Estimated reading time: 4 minutes

 Heritage varieties that were bred in the UK, such as the divine Cox’s Orange Pippin apples (above) or the much-loved Bramley (below), are not well suited to the harsh and hot conditions in much of Australia.
 It’s very common to see this type of damage on these apples.

-You can aim to create micro-climates that these trees will prefer, and you may find that much of the damage is preventable.
+However, if you’re keen to grow these apple varieties in your Australian garden, don’t despair.
+Aim to create micro-climates that these trees will prefer, and you may find that much of the damage is preventable.